Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Eli Kaplan over 2 years ago
+Eli Kaplan almost 3 years ago

 I am a resident of District 1 and strongly oppose the proposed school closures.
 This action would be deeply inequitable with the most adverse outcomes for Black and brown students and communities.
 Please listen to the many community members speaking in opposition to the closure and come up with an alternative proposal.